Creative Writing Faculty

 Molly Horan is a YA and children's book author.
 Her debut novel, Epically Earnest, will be released in June 2022, and her debut picture book, I Have Seven Dogs, will be released in 2023.
 She received her MFA in writing for children and young adults from The New School, and is currently pursuing her PhD in children's literature at Bath Spa University.
 In addition to teaching at Fordham, she works as an adjunct professor at NYU and SVA.
 Her essays on the arts have been published by The New York Times, The AVClub, Jezebel, Refinery29, and many other sites.

 Joseph O. Legaspi is the author of the poetry collections Threshold and Imago, both from CavanKerry Press; and three chapbooks: Postcards (Ghost Bird Press), Aviary, Bestiary (Organic Weapon Arts), and Subways (Thrush Press).
 Recent works have appeared in POETRY, New England Review, World Literature Today, Best of the Net, and the Academy of American Poets’ Poem-a-Day.
 He co-founded Kundiman, a national nonprofit organization dedicated to nurturing generations of writers and readers of Asian American literature.

-Kyle Lucia Wu is the Programs and Communications Manager at Kundiman, a nonprofit dedicated to nurturing Asian American literature, and the co-publisher of the literary journal Joyland.
-She was awarded the Asian American Writers Workshop Margins fellowship in 2017, and has received residencies from the Byrdcliffe Colony, the Millay Colony, and the Writing Downtown Residency in Las Vegas.
+Kyle Lucia Wu is the Programs and Communications Manager at Kundiman, a nonprofit dedicated to nurturing Asian American literature, and a senior editor at the literary journal Joyland.
+She has received the Asian American Writers Workshop Margins fellowship and residencies from the Byrdcliffe Colony, the Millay Colony, the Writing Downtown Residency in Las Vegas, and the Kimmel Harding Nelson Center.
 She has an MFA in fiction from The New School and a BA in Psychology from NYU.